-Difficulty: Requires a good level of fitness.
+Difficulty: Requires a high level of fitness.
 The exit involves uphill hiking with a pack and a small rock climb.
-No previous canyoning/abseiling experience required, however you must be able to answer yes to the following questions:
+Previous canyoning/abseiling/hiking experience will be beneficial.
+You must be able to answer yes to the following questions:

 - Can you swim short distances/ are you comfortable in water?